thevishnuhimself/Task2-AWS-using-Terraform/README.md

 _**A Terraform code is similar for all clouds and it also helps in maintaining records of what all has been done.**_

-# The Problem
+# The problem we have-
-The problem here arises that different clouds have different CLI commands.
+Different clouds have different CLI commands.
 Hence, it poses a problem for Cloud Engineers.

-# The Solution
+# The Solution we have-
-The solution lies in using a single method that can be used for all the clouds.
+We have the solution that using a single method that can be used for all the clouds.
 One such tool is Terraform.
 A Terraform code is similar for all clouds and it also helps in maintaining records of what all has been done.

 **Steps that are to be taken in making this project:- Create Security group which allow the port 80.